We are glad to hear of your interest in applying for a URECA grant!

 Why do I need a mentor?

+Working alongside a faculty mentor is one of greatest benefits of the URECA program.
 Generally, undergraduate students are novices at doing research or creative work.
-Therefore, you need to learn the process of scholarship from an experienced scholar.
-A member of the faculty will be able to guide an undergraduate student through this learning experience.
+Therefore, you need to learn the process of research from an experienced scholar.
+A member of the faculty (tenured or tenure-track) will be able to guide an undergraduate student through this learning experience.

 How do I find a mentor?